podaac/2022-SWOT-Ocean-Cloud-Workshop/index.md

 ---
 title: "2022 SWOT Oceanography Cloud Workshop"
-subtitle: "Virtual workshop on accessing and analyzing a set of synthetic SWOT L2 SSH dataset hosted"
+subtitle: "Virtual workshop on accessing and analyzing synthetic SWOT L2 SSH dataset hosted in Earthdata Cloud"

 author: "This Workshop is hosted by NASA PO.DAAC and supported by the NASA Physical Oceanography office, with additional support from NASA Openscapes."
 ---